-Over at Sew Some Fun we are sewing for charity this month, so here is a round up of some national and international charities that count on your lovingly sewn items.
-You can get more details and join in the conversation in the Facebook group and on Instagram.
+Here is a round up of some national and international charities that count on your lovingly sewn items.
 Thank you to all the members who made recommendations!
 So here is the round up!

 I am a smocker, so of course we have to start there!
 I have explained in a previous post, that Wee Care is a public service project of the Smocking Arts Guild of America, where gowns, blankets, and bonnets are donated to hospitals across the country for pre-mature infants.
 This post contains a round-up of free Wee Care patterns if you would like to participate!
 I have designed a Free Wee Care Smocking Pattern.
 I also have two additional Wee Care patterns for Newsletter Subscribers that will be delivered to your inbox.

 If you enjoy sewing children's clothes than you might want to sew some dresses for girls around the world.
 Dresses are given to girls who have none.
 The goal is for the girls to know that they have dignity.
 Guidelines for the dresses and information on where to donate can be found at:

 I made a few dresses to send to Little Dresses for Africa.
 You can read about it in this post.
 Another way to help girls is to sew sustainable hygiene products so girls can stay in school.
 Information can be found at: